nik-ez/snowiq-docs/sa-resource-management.md

 Once a Request successfully confirmed, it is become a New resource.

 ## Shift Handover

-When assignments need to be moving from one resource to another user can iniciate shift handover procedure.
+When assignments need to be moved from one resource to another user can initiate shift handover procedure.

-Once the handover procedure is completed and assignments are moved to the new resource, previous driver automatically release
+Once the handover procedure is completed and assignments are moved to the new resource, previous driver automatically release.

 ## Release Resources

-When a Driver finished his assignments, he can be rcelease from duty.
+When a Driver finished his assignments, he can be released from duty.

-Release of the driver will result in automatic logout of the driver from the Driver App.
+Release of a driver will result an automatic logout of the driver from the Driver App.

 Truck assigned to the driver that was released becomes available for assignment to another driver.